mebz2/eduvault/README.md

 - [x] figure out a way for index.php to route the user based on sessions
 - [ ] Build study group page
   - [ ] The page to show every group you are in
-    -  [ ] figure out a way to make it dynamic
+    - [x] figure out a way to make it dynamic !
+    - [ ] fix the error that prevents you from creating multiple groups at once
   - [x] popup to create a group
   - [ ] pages inside each group
     - [ ] Files page